clairec03/TartanHacks2022/README.md

 **Team: Radishes for Hunan**

-**Contributors: Cindy Zhu, Daniel Chen, Charlotte Wang, Claire Chen**
+**Contributors: Cindy Zhu, Siyuan Chen, Charlotte Wang, Claire Chen**

 SnapSync is a dynamic web-based community photo sharing app that enables users to upload and share photos with ease, automatically connecting with other users whose faces also appear in the photos.